Skip to main content

 }

-Verifying Deploy Execution
+Verifying Transaction Execution

-$(get_path_to_client) get-deploy 8e6309cc37bc58d8fedc1094ee1bd264a636d39fc0e05b5e1d72d98f7b6faf13 -n http://localhost:11101
+$(get_path_to_client) get-transaction efad4a969064b5f8189ea4d6dd2fba2926d01d583a35178c07d7b827de16789e -n http://localhost:11101

 Interacting with the Installed Contract

-$(get_path_to_client) get-account-info \
+$(get_path_to_client) query-global-state \

 --node-address http://localhost:11101 \

-• The node address, entered in this instance using --node-address http://localhost:11101
+• The node address, entered in this instance using --node-address http://localhost:11101.

-• The chain name, entered in this instance using --chain-name "casper-net-1"
+• The chain name, entered in this instance using --chain-name "casper-net-1".

-$(get_path_to_client) put-deploy \
+$(get_path_to_client) put-transaction package \

 --node-address http://localhost:11101 \